Tesla Sued Over Suspension Defect Tied To The Deaths Of 2 People In Florida Crash

 Speak with a Florida Defective Products Attorney Today

 Defective product cases are often among the most complicated of personal injury and wrongful death claims.
 One reason for this is that there are often multiple parties who may be held legally responsible for the product, including the manufacturer, the retailer, and even a third-party designer.
 That is why if you, or someone in your family, has been seriously injured in this type of accident it is important to work with an experienced Boca Raton defective products lawyer.
-Contact the Leifer Law Firm today to schedule a free consultation with our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with our personal injury team.